CalPERS says annual return jumps to 11.2 percent from 0.6 percent

 3 Min Read

-Public equities, or stocks, generated a 19.7 percent return, while the private equity asset class returned 13.9 percent.
+The performance of CalPERS’ public equities, or stock portfolio, topped the S&P 500 benchmark of major U.S. companies stocks, 19.7 percent to 15.3 percent.
+The private equity asset class returned 13.9 percent.
 Real estate had a preliminary net return of 7.6 percent.

-The high returns helped to raise CalPERS funded status to 68 percent from 65 percent the previous fiscal year, based on a 7 percent discount rate.
+The returns marked the first time CalPERS has exceeded its expectations since 2014.
+It also helped to raise the funded status to 68 percent from 65 percent the previous fiscal year, based on a 7 percent discount rate.

 "I am proud of our investment team for achieving double digit returns this year," said Ted Eliopoulos, CalPERS chief investment officer.
 "Our globally diversified portfolio performed well across most asset classes, and we were able to take advantage of what the market gave us."